roshan9900/Collage_Project/README.md

 - ![image](https://github.com/roshan9900/Collage_Project/assets/115538447/87bf3595-e971-4861-bc51-af61e8655400)

-3. Admin Panel: An admin interface provides control over the platform, allowing for efficient management and oversight of user activities.
+2. Admin Panel: An admin interface provides control over the platform, allowing for efficient management and oversight of user activities.
 - ![image](https://github.com/roshan9900/Collage_Project/assets/115538447/12c42e56-665b-4e59-99b5-b09c2c856928)

-4. Portfolio Management: Users can simulate buying and selling stocks, constructing and managing their virtual investment portfolios.
+3. Portfolio Management: Users can simulate buying and selling stocks, constructing and managing virtual investment portfolios.
 This hands-on experience helps users develop strategic thinking and decision-making skills in a risk-free environment.
 - ![image](https://github.com/roshan9900/Collage_Project/assets/115538447/09ef4884-697d-4eeb-839d-52ee7936f938)

-6. Virtual Trading: The core objective of the web app is to provide a safe space for users to practice stock trading without the fear of financial loss.
+4. Virtual Trading: The core objective of the web app is to provide a safe space for users to practice stock trading without the fear of financial loss.
 This virtual trading functionality enables users to hone their trading strategies, test different approaches, and build confidence before venturing into real markets.
 - ![image](https://github.com/roshan9900/Collage_Project/assets/115538447/790f3bf4-4b86-4b18-a212-c5d8fa435740)

 ### Database Management:
 - All user data, including portfolios and trading history, is stored in a local database.
-This secure storage mechanism ensures that user information is safeguarded while allowing for seamless access to historical trading activities.
+This secure storage mechanism ensures that user information is safeguarded while allowing seamless access to historical trading activities.

 ### Empowering Future Traders:
 - The web app's holistic approach to stock market education empowers aspiring traders to transition from novices to confident investors.
 By combining theoretical knowledge with hands-on experience, users can develop a deep understanding of market dynamics, enhance their analytical skills, and refine their trading strategies.